esphome/esphome-docs/components/canbus.rst

 Wiring options
 **************

-5V Can transceivers are cheap and generate complient levels.
+5V CAN transceivers are cheap and generate compliant levels.
 If you power your board with 5V this is the preferred option.
-R501 is important to reduce the 5V Logic level down to 3.3V for the ESP32 otherwise the ESP32 gets damaged.
+R501 is important to reduce the 5V logic level down to 3.3V, to avoid damaging the ESP32.
+You can alternatively use a voltage divider here instead.
-(Alternative option: Voltage divider 330Ohm / 680Ohm.)

 .. figure:: images/canbus_esp32_5v.png
     :align: center
     :target: ../_images/canbus_esp32_5v.png

-If you prefere only 3.3V Power suppyl special 3.3V Transceivers are available.
+If you prefer to only have a 3.3V power supply, special 3.3V CAN transceivers are available.

 .. figure:: images/canbus_esp32_3v3.png
     :align: center